 This ice cream is best eaten within a couple of days of making it.
 It will keep in the freezer for several weeks after this but may develop an icy texture over time.

 Remove from freezer, scoop and enjoy!
 This ice cream is scoopable straight from the freezer.
 If you have omitted the alcohol you may need to leave it in the fridge for five to fifteen minutes to make it soft enough to scoop.

-Looking for more no churn ice cream recipes?
+Looking for more no-churn ice cream recipes?
 Why not try my easy no churn vanilla ice cream or no churn Nutella ice cream.
-Or when you're feeling more adventurous check out my other ice cream recipes.
+Or when you're feeling more adventurous check out my traditional ice cream recipes.